kaka-ruto/graphql-on-rails-auth-docs/content/en/debugging-setup.md

 bundle install
 ```

-Once we starting tracing errors, you'll see the power of pry!
+Once we start tracing errors, you'll see the power of pry!